edcarp/shell-genomics-eddie/_episodes/03-working-with-files.md

 > ## Eddie specific information - snapshots
 >
-> The Eddie filesystems take daily snapshots of all files for approximately two weeks.
-That means you can restore a file if it
+> The Eddie filesystem takes daily snapshots of all files (and keeps them for approximately 14 working days).
+That means you
+> can restore a deleted file if it
 > has existed for at least 24 hours.
-You can also access previous versions of a file.
+You can also access previous versions of a file from up to 14 working days ago.
 Snapshots are kept in
-> `/exports/.snapshots` where you will find a directory named with the date and time of the snapshot.
+> `/exports/.snapshots` where you will find a directories named with the date and time of the snapshot.
 For example to access
 > files in your home directory from 10 April 2019 use `/exports/.snapshots/@GMT-2019.04.10-08.29.11/eddie3_homes_local/<username>`.
 {: .callout}